zac-heisey/sspt-v2/_hometiles/4-service-areas.md

 - San Ysidro Physical Therapy
 - San Diego Physical Therapy

 We accept all major insurance plans, including Tricare, Medicare, Aetna, and more.
-To learn more about our physical therapy treatment options, or to schedule an appointment, please complete the quick form to the right.
+To learn more about our physical therapy treatment options, or to schedule an appointment, please complete the [quick form below](#contact).